FUSAKLA/promruval/README.md

   help [<command>...]
     Show help.

   version
     Print version and build information.

   validate --config-file=CONFIG-FILE [<flags>] <path>...
     Validate Prometheus rule files using validation rules from config file.

     -c, --config-file=CONFIG-FILE  Path to validation config file.
+        --debug                    Enable debug logging.
     -d, --disable-rule=DISABLE-RULE ...
                                    Allows to disable any validation rules by it's name.
+Can be passed multiple times.
+    -e, --enable-rule=ENABLE-RULE ...
+                                   Only enable these validation rules.
 Can be passed multiple times.
     -o, --output=[text,json,yaml]  Format of the output.
         --color                    Use color output.